 1. Verbal Reasoning

-- MAXIMUM TIME: 20 minutes
+- Maximum time : 20 minutes

-- Number of questions: 30 questions
+- Number of questions : 30 questions

-Example question:
+Example questions:

-A. Lamp - Kitchen
+A. Lights - Kitchen

-D. Penguin - Antarctica
+D. Penguin - Antarctic

 E. Shark - Ocean

-Correct answer: D. Penguin - Antarctica
+Correct answer: D. Penguin - Antarctic

 2. Numerical Ability

-- MAXIMUM TIME: 20 minutes
+- Maximum time : 20 minutes

-- Number of questions: 25 questions
+- Number of questions : 25 questions

-Example question:
+Example questions:

 -X - 3 = -8 - 10X